INTILIO

 Solution: Card-based contact system with clear visual hierarchy, iterated across multiple rounds of client feedback.
 Information density preserved, visual clarity improved.

-4. Advanced Timeline Visualization
+4. Projects Timeline Visualization

 Problem: Construction project managers track projects across four concurrent lifecycle stages (Negotiation, Won, In Planning, Execution), each with distinct resource and scheduling implications.
 A flat view collapses this complexity.